pytorch/glow/README.md

 Next, create a build directory and run cmake on the source directory.
 It is a good idea to build two configurations (Release and Debug) because some programs take a really long time to run in Debug mode.
-It is also a good idea to build the project outside of the source directory.
+It's also a good idea to build the project outside of the source directory.

   ```
-  mkdir build
+  mkdir build_Debug
-  cd build
+  cd build_Debug
   cmake -G Ninja -DCMAKE_BUILD_TYPE=Debug ../glow
   ```

-It is possible to configure and build the compiler with any CMake generator, like GNU Makefiles, Ninja and Xcode build.
+It's possible to configure and build the compiler with any CMake generator, like GNU Makefiles, Ninja and Xcode build.

+### Building with dependencies (LLVM)

+By default, Glow will use a system provided LLVM.
+Note that Glow requires LLVM 5.0.
+If LLVM is not available on your system you'll need to build it manually.
+You may find the script './utils/build\_llvm.sh"' useful.
+You will need to configure Glow with the flag '-DCMAKE\_PREFIX\_PATH' to tell the build system where to find LLVM.

 ### Building with the Sanitizers

-Google's sanitizer project provides a number of libraries which can be used with compiler inserted instrumentation to find a variety of bugs at runtime.
+The clang-sanitizer project provides a number of libraries which can be used with compiler inserted instrumentation to find a variety of bugs at runtime.
 These include memory issues due such as use-after-free or double-free.
 They can also detect other types of problems like memory leaks.
 Glow can be built with the